eNiXHosting/ansible-role-template/README.md

 - Ubuntu 12.04 "Precise Pangolin"
 - Debian 8 "Jessie"
-- RedHat EL 6,7
+- RedHat EL / CentOS 6
 - ...

 Role Variables
 --------------

 This roles comes preloaded with almost every available default.
 You can override each one in your hosts/group vars, in your inventory, or in your play.
 See the annotated defaults in `defaults/main.yml` for help in configuration.
-All provided variables start with `$role_`.
+All provided variables start with `$ROLE__`.

-- `$role_` - desc
+- `$ROLE__` - desc

 Dependencies
 ------------